 The state’s A&D industries are vast and highly complex.
 In order to maximize efforts, the ACES team is focusing on 4 broad-based objectives that are designed to provide the greatest return.
 These strategic pillars provide the basis for our state’s A&D strategy:

-Provide the infrastructure to recruit, educate, and train the workforce needed to sustain and grow the aerospace industry within the state.
+Provide the infrastructure to recruit, educate and train the workforce needed to sustain and grow the aerospace industry within the state.

 Develop a university-led innovation cluster to support the aerospace and defense industry of the future.

-Position Oklahoma to be the center of
+Position Oklahoma to be the center of excellence for the aviation engine sustainment enterprise.

 Your Aerospace + Defense Team